Ben Macintyre: Adaptations

-Rogue Heroes (The History of the SAS, Britain's Secret Special Forces Unit That Sabotaged the Nazis and Changed the Nature of War), was adapted in 2022 under the title SAS: Rogue Heroes and released on 30 October 2022.
+Rogue Heroes: The History of the SAS, Britain's Secret Special Forces Unit That Sabotaged the Nazis and Changed the Nature of War, was adapted in 2022 under the title SAS: Rogue Heroes and released on 30 October 2022.

-A six part series titled: A Spy Among Friends, premiered on the streaming service ITVX on 8 December 2022.
-Its the adaptation of Macintyre's book: A Spy Among Friends: Kim Philby and the Great Betrayal.
+On 8 December 2022, a six part series titled A Spy Among Friends premiered on the streaming service ITVX.
+It is an adaptation of Macintyre's book: A Spy Among Friends: Kim Philby and the Great Betrayal.

+In April 2023 it was announced that the team behind A Spy Among Friends (actor Damian Lewis and director Alexander Cary) is developing further television dramas based on Macintyre books.

+In 2007, Tom Hanks bought the rights to Macintyre's Agent Zigzag.
+The film has been in various stages of development since.